Jean-Marc Jancovici: Biography

 He graduated from the École polytechnique in 1984 and from the Ecole nationale supérieure des télécommunications de Paris in 1986.

 He is the author and the main developer of the main French carbon accounting method, the Bilan Carbone assessment tool for the French Inter-ministerial Greenhouse Gas Mission.

 He collaborated with Nicolas Hulot for 11 years, and co-authored the Pacte écologique, a book that directly led to the Grenelle Environnement during the first years of Nicolas Sarkozy's presidency.
 He is a member of the SOeS Scientific Committee (MEEDDEM observation and statistics department) and a member of the Fondation Nicolas-Hulot Strategic Committee.

 He is the founding president of The Shift Project, a corporate sponsored think tank established in 2010, which advocates a progressive phase out of fossil fuels from our economy.

 In 2007 he founded the Carbone 4 consultancy with the economist Alain Grandjean.
 Carbone 4 is a Paris-based consultancy employing around 30 people, which has specialized in adapting human activities (especially economic activities) to any kind of energy constraint (lack of oil, lack of gas, lack of electricity, rising prices, rising constraints on greenhouse gas emissions, new norms or regulations, etc.)

+According to him, the current model of Western societies is doomed to decline, because it relies on fossil fuels that no alternative could replace identically in terms of quantity or availability.
+In order to maintain a certain level of development, he proposes, in particular, focusing on nuclear energy in addition to the development of renewable energies (even if he defends the idea of a moratorium on the latter), which has attracted various criticisms.

 He founded two other organisations focused on spreading scientific knowledge about energy and climate change (still active), and is currently chairing the environment section of his alumni, X Environnement.
 He teaches at Mines ParisTech to first year students on energy and climate change basics.

 He is a member of the association ASPO France, which studies the oil peak and its consequences.